A Full-Density Approach to Simulating Random Iteration Equations with Applications: Methods

 This algorithm for simulating full densities of the RIEs can be applied directly for the stochastic extension of a given iteration equation, such as the chaotic mappings presented in the results Section \ref{sec:ChaotiCRIE}.
 More important in applied mathematics are situations where the iteration equation itself (and its stochastic extension to RIE) is a tool to solve challenging (mostly nonlinear) problems.
 We will present two of the most prominent use cases in the next subsections.

-It is pointed out that utilizing the perspective of the \textit{linear RIE operator} combined with a linear decomposition of the posterior density function as linear combination of basis functions, much more efficient numerical schemes are possible than the presented Monte Carlo algorithm.
+It is pointed out that utilizing the perspective of the \textit{linear RIE operator} combined with a linear decomposition of the posterior density function as linear combination of basis functions ({a typical \textit{Galerkin} approach}), much more efficient numerical schemes are possible than the presented Monte Carlo algorithm.
 In this case the coefficients of the linear combination are updated in each iteration by multiplying them with a \textit{propagation matrix}.
-This perspective can also be utilized as an efficient method to incorporate spatial discretization directly into the algorithm by (effectively) pixel or voxel basis functions.
+This perspective can also be utilized as an efficient method to incorporate spatial discretization directly into the algorithm by (effectively) pixel or voxel basis functions {approximating \textit{Ulam's} method.
+The full argumentation is presented in the Appendix \ref{sec:AdvAnaRitz}.}